Moscow State School 57: Summer Мath Сamp

 Since 2012, the school has been hosting a mathematical summer camp for high school students, where university professors offer a number of introductory courses in different areas of college level mathematics.
 School 57 students are admitted automatically, students of other Moscow schools receive a spot in the camp based on results of a competition.
 The Summer Мath Сamp is jointly organized by the school, the Higher School of Economics and Yandex.
 In 2016, the Summer Мath Сamp had 15 courses and 80 students.
 The topics covered in the camp's course include the Young tableau, knot invariants and Schubert polynomials.
 Students who have the School 57 math camp's honors certificate have a better chance at getting into the Higher School of Economics.

 Lectorium

 In September 2016, a series of lectures by notable alumni was launched in a joint effort by the school's alumni and students' parents.
 Lectures take place in all three buildings of the school, the speakers include Alexander Barulin and Anatoly Starostin.
-Lectures vary in format from oral presentations to interactive master classes.